massbays-tech/MassWateR/README.md

 In addition to the content on this web page, the MassWateR Community of Practice forum is a space for users to find help, share ideas, and suggest improvements for the package.
 Please follow the <a href="https://massbays.discourse.group/login" target="_blank">link</a> to register and login to the forum.

-## Issues and suggestions
+## Issues and help

-Please report any issues and suggestions on the [issues link](https://github.com/massbays-tech/MassWateR/issues){target="_blank"} for the repository.
+Please report any issues (bugs or errors) on the [issues link](https://github.com/massbays-tech/MassWateR/issues){target="_blank"} for the repository.
+Please visit the <a href="https://massbays.discourse.group/login" target="_blank">Community of Practice</a> forum for general questions, help, sharing ideas, or to suggest package improvements.

 ## Contributing